Written by expert: Evert, Associate Director DSP

 These non-traditional chromatography methods are already able to tackle part of the DSP capacity bottleneck, but at Batavia my team and I are working on new innovations to meet future requirements and cope with the increases in USP productivity and market requirements.

-As a company dedicated to help bringing biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate, Batavia Biosciences has vast experience in producing and purifying viral vectors.
-With our team of experienced DSP-experts, we are well equipped to take on any challenge associated with purification of biopharmaceuticals.
+We are dedicated to help bring biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate.
+Batavia Biosciences has vast experience in producing and purifying viral vectors.
+Our experienced DSP-experts are well equipped to take on any challenge associated with purification of biopharmaceuticals.